Elevated Subway in HO Scale

 HO SUBWAY CODE DESCRIPTION

-All infrared sensors are read by the Arduino Nano and if active, a HIGH is sent to the output to be read by the Arduino Mega microprocessor.
+All section infrared sensors are read by the Arduino Nano and if active, a HIGH is sent to the output to be read by the Arduino Mega microprocessor.
 Nano also writes the last section as unoccupied.

 The Arduino Mega looks at the input from the Nano and if HIGH, determines that section is occupied.
 The Mega will not look at that section again until the next section becomes occupied.
 If a section is occupied, Mega will set that green LED on (or off if not occupied) on the control panel.
 If an odd number section of track (station present) is occupied, Mega assigns that train to StationF or StationS functions depending on which is busy or not.
 Mega also controls three red or green signals located at each tunnel.
 Any train will wait at a station until the next station is unoccupied.
 If three trains are ever indicated, Mega will set all signals to blinking red and stop all trains.